Modern Embedded C++ Tutorial: Common Compiler Flags Guide

 - Cost: To support

-dynamic_castandtypeid, the compiler generates extra metadata for every class with virtual functions (information beyond the vtable). - Consequence: You cannot determine an object's true type at runtime.
+dynamic_castandtypeid, the compiler generates extra metadata (information beyond the vtable) for every class with virtual functions. - Consequence: Cannot determine the real type of an object at runtime.

-- Embedded guideline: Modern embedded design favors compile-time polymorphism (templates/CRTP (Curiously Recurring Template Pattern)), making RTTI usually redundant.
+- Embedded Guideline: Modern embedded design favors compile-time polymorphism (templates/CRTP), so RTTI is usually redundant.

 3. Garbage Collecting Unused Code